ReactTraining/react-workshop/courses/core-v2/07-context/exercise/README.md

 ## ✅ BONUS TASK!

-Currently, `TaskCard` has to do a lot of work to turn the theme colors into a `ref` for so it can apply the right color to `--taskColor`.
+Currently, `TaskCard` has to do a lot of work to turn the theme colors into a `ref` so it can apply the right color to `--taskColor`.
 Imagine if we wanted to add `--taskColor` to other things and having to do this work all over again.

 Let's take a look at `TaskColor` and see how it could be used as a utility.